-As Councilwoman for Cuyahoga County District 7, Yvonne M. Conwell is dedicated to building an effective and efficient county government that works every day for safe neighborhoods, strong health and human services, and a business environment that promotes vigorous, sustainable economic growth and equitable job development.
+Yvonne M. Conwell is honored to serve as the County Council Representative for District 7.
+She is committed to building an effective and efficient County government that continues to work every day for safer neighborhoods, stronger health and human services, and the inclusion of a vigorous business environment that promotes sustainable economic growth and equitable job development.

-The Councilwoman focuses her services on promoting positive youth development, upholding the mission of Health and Human Services, and fostering economic development.
-A highlight while in office included sponsoring legislation to oppose Ohio Senate Bill 5 (which would have limited collective bargaining rights).
-Ms. Conwell also co-sponsored and championed legislation to adopt the first Equity Plan for Cuyahoga County.
-The Equity ordinance establishes definitions and identifies the specific approaches necessary to implement and achieve the "fair and just" principle that is embedded as a core element of the goals, objectives and strategies of the County.
+The Councilwoman primarily focuses on initiatives that promote positive youth development, upholds the mission of Health and Human Services, and fosters economic development.
+While in office, Mrs. Conwell sponsored legislation to oppose Ohio Senate Bill 5 that would limit collective bargaining rights.
+In addition, Mrs. Conwell co-sponsored legislation to adopt the first Equity Plan for Cuyahoga County.
+The Equity ordinance established definitions and identified specific approaches necessary to implement and achieve "fair and just" practices that were embedded as core elements in the goals and objectives of Cuyahoga County.

-A lifelong resident of Cuyahoga County and graduate of Cleveland State University, Ms. Conwell has spent her professional life in service to the region’s families and children.
-She loves the city in which she lives.
-“This city, and particularly my County district, is diverse in the arts, industry, and education.”
-Conwell has been married to her husband, Kevin, for 28 years, and has three grown children.
+As a lifelong resident of Cuyahoga County and graduate of Cleveland State University, Mrs. Conwell has spent most of her career serving children and families.
+She loves the city, in which she lives, for its diversity in the arts and its longtime commitment to industry and education.
+Conwell has been married to her husband, Kevin, for 29 years and together they have raised three children.

 Cuyahoga County Council

 2079 East 9th Street – 8th Floor